-- A) predicted
+- A) NO CHANGE

-- B) stated
+- educational, and

-- C) anticipated
+- C) educational-and,

-- D) forecast
+- D) educational and,

 11 The park-ranger workforce is so diverse, there are actually a few common attributes among park rangers.
 Park rangers need at least a two-year degree and some experience working in parks.
 Many seasonal park workers and volunteers go on to become park rangers.
 Ultimately, attaining work as a park ranger is less about a skill-set than a particular mindset.
 Park rangers must honor and revere the natural world: they spend their entire careers learning about and living in the places they work.
 Park rangers have special jobs, so it naturally takes a group of special people to do those jobs.